Who is eligible to apply for the John B. and Brownie Young Memorial Fund scholarship?

 What is a Student Award Letter?
 Why is it needed?

 The Student Award Letter is accessed through your student account at your college/university.
 It lists the costs for the college year and also lists KEES and the scholarships and grants that you have accepted.
 This information is needed in order to calculate your remaining need to determine your scholarship amount.
-You should e-mail your Student Award Letter to Karen Taber at Independence Bank in early June. ([email protected]).
+You should submit your Student Award Letter by July 1st.

 When is the deadline to apply?